jingwenYUst/jingwenYUst.github.io/_pages/about.md

 Education
 ======
-- Hong Kong University of Science and Technology, Sep, 2021-present
+- Hong Kong University of Science and Technology, Sept, 2021-present
   - Ph.D.
 Candidate in Electronic and Computer Engineering

-- Southern University of Science and Technology, Sep, 2017- Jun, 2021
+- Southern University of Science and Technology, Sept, 2017- Jun, 2021
   - B.Eng. in Electronic and Electrical Engineering **(with Magna Cum Laude)**
   - **National Scholarship of China (0.2% Nationwide)**